Skip to content

 So, you’re convinced (or at least intrigued) about the power of I statements and worksheets.
 Now, let’s talk about actually using them.
 Most “I statements worksheet” templates include a basic structure: “I feel [emotion] when [specific behavior] because [impact on you] and I need [request].”
 Let’s break that down.
 First, identify your actual emotion.
 Are you angry?
 Sad?
 Frustrated?
 Avoid generalizing (“I feel like you’re ignoring me”) and focus on the genuine feeling.
 Next, describe the specific behavior that triggered the emotion.
 Be precise and avoid judgment.
 Instead of “When you’re always late,” try “When you arrive 30 minutes after our scheduled meeting time.”
 Then, explain why that behavior affects you.
 “Because it makes me feel like my time isn’t valued.”
 Finally, clearly state what you need.
 “I need you to be on time for our meetings.”
 It takes effort but with consistency, using “I statements worksheet” will become second nature, leading to better understanding, reduced conflict, and stronger relationships.

-See also Business Income And Expense Worksheet
+See also Cash Flow Worksheet

 1. Finding the Right I-Statement Worksheet for You